Hope you all are doing well during this Pandemic.

 - Lodgement date: When the demat request was filed with the Depository Participant.

-- RTA inward date: When RTA (Registrar and Transfer Agent) has obtained from Depository Participant – PCS urged for the Demat request form (DRF) furnished through the shareholder (through inwards stamp of Depository Participant as well as RTA) as proof.
+- RTA inward date: When (Registrar and Transfer Agent) has obtained from Depository Participant – PCS urged for the Demat request form (DRF) furnished through the shareholder (through inwards stamp of Depository Participant as well as RTA) as proof.

 PCS must be checked: